Scientific Assembly

 • Title

 • Case Report: The case report should be written in complete sentences using grammatically correct English.
-Accepted Case Reports will be published as is.
+Accepted Case Reports will be published as is and will not be edited for grammar or spelling.

 • Overview (background, pathophysiology, etiology, epidemiology)